PODBasis#

 Leading left singular vectors of the training data.

 Number of POD basis vectors stored in memory.
+The reduced_state_dimension may be increased up to max_vectors.

 Label for the state variable that this basis approximates.